kamalgirdher/webdriverIO_StepByStep/Tutorial3/README.md

 ```
 	?
 Where is your automation backend located?
 On my local machine
 	?
-Which framework do you want to use? mocha
+Which framework do you want to use? jasmine
 	?
 Do you want to run WebdriverIO commands synchronous or asynchronous? sync
 	?
 Where are your test specs located? ./test/specs/**/*.js
 	?
 Are you using a compiler?
 No!